look/query-parser/tutorial/build_a_query_parser.md

 </div>

-BNF defines the rules for a generative grammar for a context-free language, which means it can be ambiguous.
-Parsing algorithms transform the grammar into a parser that can produce a parse tree, with special cases to handle the ambiguity of a context-free grammar.
+Building a parser with traditional tools means defining a generative grammar with BNF (or, more likely, [extended BNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form)), writing a lexer to convert input into tokens, and then feeding the tokens into a parser generator.
+Because BNF describes a context-free grammar, various limitations must be observed to avoid ambiguity and poor performance.

-Another way of parsing is to start with an analytic grammar.
-The [Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEG) looks like BNF, but the choice operator always picks the first match.
-PEGs cannot be ambiguous.
+The [Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar) model makes parsers easier to write by eliminating the separate lexing step.
+In practice, a PEG parser looks like an executable BNF grammar.
+One important caveat is that PEGs are _recognition-based_ rather than _generative_.
+Unlike a context-free grammar, a PEG cannot be ambiguous.
+This leads to trade-offs in how you define the rules for your grammar.

 [Parslet](http://kschiess.github.io/parslet/) is a Ruby library for generating PEG-style parsers.
 You define the rules of your grammar, and Parslet creates a parser that returns a parse tree for input.
 Then you define a transformer that takes the parse tree and converts it to an abstract syntax tree (AST).
 Finally, your code evaluates the AST to produce a result.